I had to laugh the other day when I read that some researchers found that men who order salads on a first date are considered wimps.

 The infographic below shows you how to build a better salad but a few points first if you are on a detox diet.

-It’s best to avoid gluten grains when detoxing so avoid barley, wheat berries, bulgar wheat, spelt, kamut, farro and freekeh listed on it.
+It’s best to avoid gluten grains when detoxing so avoid barley, wheat berries, bulgar wheat, spelt, kamut, farro and freekeh.

 Farro is an ancient strain of wheat that some consider to be better than modern wheat with it’s higher gluten content, but it’s not suitable for those with celiac disease, gluten intolerance or a wheat sensitivity or allergy.